ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 ~~~

 The code uses regular expressions to parse successive lines from the input
-file, creating a new `Person` object for each match and pushing it on to the
+file, creating a new `Person` object for each match and pushing it onto the
 end of the array `people`.

 ~~~